jnozzi/cocoadev.com/markdown/SplitViewBasics.md

 **Something happening here / What it is ain't exactly clear ...**

 One thing I learned doing this (which may be discussed above but I didn't notice it) is exactly *when* the delegate messages do and *do not* get sent.
-It wasn't quite what I was expecting when I first read through the docs for General/NSSplitView.
+It wasn't quite what I was expecting when I first read through the docs for NSSplitView.
 (See the comments for each of the methods in the code, and leave the log statements in when you first start playing with it so you can see when each method is invoked.)

 **Note**: Parts of the following class are built around code found above (by "mrwalker" and "rantler").

-/* General/MainSVDelegate.h */
+/* MainSVDelegate.h */

 #import <Cocoa/Cocoa.h>

-@interface General/MainSVDelegate : General/NSObject
+@interface MainSVDelegate : NSObject
 {
 }
 @end

 --------------

-/* General/MainSVDelegate.m */
+/* MainSVDelegate.m */

-#import "General/MainSVDelegate.h"
+#import "MainSVDelegate.h"

-// The Main General/SplitView is a horizontal split.
+// The Main SplitView is a horizontal split.
 // The left frame is collapsible.
 // The right frame isn't.

-@implementation General/MainSVDelegate
+@implementation MainSVDelegate

 static float leftFrameMax  = 253.0f; // maximum width (left)